Are you a salesperson? Do you always put more effort into your work and still get very little value?

-Focusing on multiple tasks, at a given time, consumes and waste a lot of time and money covering unnecessary costs compared to the value you obtain at the end of the day.
+Focusing on multiple tasks, at a given time, consumes and wastes a lot of time and money covering unnecessary costs compared to the value you obtain at the end of the day.

-Sales and non sales people are caught inside this trap thinking more work will bring more reward but rather multi-tasking hinders skills development and perfection for instance a depth product knowledge which satisfies a customer during the selling process.
-In this regard without proper explanation and descriptions given to customers how can they buy the products?
+Sales and non-salespeople are caught inside this trap thinking more work will bring more reward but rather multitasking hinders skills development and perfection, for instance, a depth product knowledge that satisfies a customer during the selling process.
+In this regard without proper explanation and descriptions given to customers, how can they buy the products?

-By doing multitasking in a wrong way all the energy will be wasted for nothing as you will realise the little value you obtain at the end of the day.
+By doing multitasking in the wrong way all the energy will be wasted for nothing as you will realize the little value you obtain at the end of the day.

-It’s time you may consider specialisation in selling products or you will continue with the donkey work for very little money.
+It’s time you may consider specialization in selling products or you will continue with the donkey work for very little money.

 4. No proper choice of work

-You are still doing more work for less money because you cannot establish a proper choice of work and this is what, as a human tendency, most sales people do.
-You may be putting yourself in work that does not fall within the core strengths of your organisation depending on the nature of your resources, market or skills .
+You are still doing more work for less money because you cannot establish a proper choice of work and this is what, as a human tendency, most salespeople do.
+You may be putting yourself in work that does not fall within the core strengths of your organization depending on the nature of your resources, market or skills.

-Sometimes most sales people believe in selling multiple products when times are tough and most companies look for any type of business to capitalise on.
+Sometimes most salespeople believe in selling multiple products when times are tough and most companies look for any type of business to capitalize on.

 However focusing your attention on work that is not your core business will actually lead to decreased engagement, productivity and ultimately profitability.

 It might sound bold but all your work will be “fake” and fake work will always make you taste the bitterness of more work for little reward.